 The tutor will adapt the program to the various COVID-19 lockdown situations that the participants are going through in their respective countries and communities.

-Not knowing at this time who our students are, where they live, what their current situation is nor how their respective situations will evolve over the coming weeks and months, we have thought of various assignments and essays that can be developped in full consignment as well as in less rigid lockdown situations.
+Not knowing at this time who our students are, where they live, what their current situation is nor how their respective situations will evolve over the coming weeks and months, we have thought of various assignments and essays that can be developed in full confinement as well as in less rigid lockdown situations.
 Whatever the briefs, they will enable you to finish the seminar with the methodological and practical tools that we’ve promised to bring you.

 Eligible applicants who wish to be considered for a VII Academy scholarship to attend this program should click on the button below.
 You must first register on Awardforce, then create an entry for this seminar by choosing “VII Academy” and then the name of this seminar.